opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 # Walkthrough of Subnet 1

 In this section we present a high-level walkthrough of the [Subnet 1: Prompting](https://github.com/opentensor/prompting/tree/main).
-This subnet creates  human-conversation-like AI for a variety of tasks such as:
+This subnet contains multiple incentive mechanisms which produce an internet-scale conversational intelligence.
+It is driven by large language models (LLMs) which search the internet and utilize specialized simulator modules to produce factually accurate and mathematically correct responses.

 - Answering questions.
 - Summarizing a given text.